gosukiwi/Pasukon/README.md

 based on parser combinators, and unlike other implementation, it uses a lexing step for performance reasons.

-It allows you to define your own lexer and combinators if needed.
+It is highly extensible (you can make your own lexer and combinators), has no dependencies, and works on Node and Browser.

 # Why
 I love [PEG.js](https://pegjs.org), but it's designed to be used for prototyping